 Early Origins of the lasanbie family

 The surname lasanbie was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

 Important Dates for the lasanbie family

 This web page shows only a small excerpt of our lasanbie research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasanbie History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasanbie History in all our PDF Extended History products and printed products wherever possible.

 lasanbie Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like lasanbie are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name lasanbie include: Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lasanbie family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early lasanbie Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early lasanbie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lasanbie family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name lasanbie or a variant listed above: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.